MoLow/reporters/packages/junit/README.md

 # Junit Reporter
-A Junit reporter for `node:test`. intendend for use with major CI tools like Jenkins, CircleCI, etc that consume Junit reports.
+A Junit reporter for `node:test`. intended for use with major CI tools like Jenkins, CircleCI, etc that consume Junit reports.

 ## Installation